DaniElectra/blog/_posts/2022-09-25-windows-31-on-freedos.md

 ![FreeDOS failing to load](assets/img/2022-09/freedos-boot-usb.jpg)

 I tried different approaches to fix (or skip) the error, like using different images of FreeDOS, and the most successful of them was using the FreeDOS environment of [Rufus](https://rufus.ie), where I could get FreeDOS running.
-The solution that lead me to installing FreeDOS on the laptop was to install it first on a VM, and copy the files to the laptop using DSL from USB, which worked completely fine (not before reformatting the drive to FAT32).
+The solution that lead me to installing FreeDOS on the laptop was to install it first on a VM, and copy the files to the laptop (not before reformatting the drive to FAT32) using DSL from USB, which worked completely fine.

 ![File copying using DSL](assets/img/2022-09/copying-files.jpg)